ElearnDZ/bbb-install/README.md

 		-h = Help
 		-b = BBB GIT repository to clone, e.g. -b https://github.com/bigbluebutton/bigbluebutton

 You must pass an upstream GIT repository for the script to clone.
 This is most likely your fork of bigbluebutton/bigbluebutton.
+An https URL is recommended as GIT will prompt you for a password if one is required.
+With a git URL you may need to have keys set up to allow you access to the repository.